Stress is no longer a problem that just plagues Type A adults. It has spread to children, sometimes even before they begin school.

 The family can be both the reliever of stress, as well as the cause.
 Changes such as a move, a new sibling, adjusting to a step-parent or step-siblings, disharmony among parents, and sibling rivalry all contribute to the stressful world of a child.

 Children may be put at risk for short-term stress and long-term personality damage if they are under too much pressure for the wrong purpose.
-This can happen when a child plays a sport for social interaction, but is too young to understanding the concepts of competition and winning.
+For example, this can happen when a child plays a sport and is pressured to compete and win when they are too young to understanding the concepts.
+At first children show be involved in sports for social interaction and to learn the basics.
 Early age-appropriate instruction is beneficial without the competitive aspect attached to it.
-For example, your child should take swimming lessons for safety, but not for how fast they can swim laps in a pool.
-Adding early competive behavior before the child is ready can have long-term negative consequences.
+For example, your child should take swimming lessons for safety, but not for how many or how fast they can swim laps in a pool.
+Adding competive behavior before the child is ready can have long-term negative consequences.

 You can best prepare your child for the world by being aware of the child's developmental stage and unique capabilities.
 Encouraging and supporting them to reach their potential within each stage will foster self-confidence and an on-going motivation for success.